Erikvv/Minecraft-Query-cpp/README.md

 Description

-- building blocks for a program to query Minecraft servers
+- building blocks to query Minecraft servers
 - using C++ and the boost::asio library

 ---